ub-duisburg-essen/duepublico/README.md

 # Local Environment

-For local environment you can use the cargo plugin that provides an embedded webserver (tomcat9x as default).
+For local environment you can use the cargo plugin that provides an embedded webserver (tomcat10x).
 Use the following maven goal to run the application:

-`-Dtomcat=9 org.codehaus.cargo:cargo-maven3-plugin:run`
+`mvn cargo:run`

 **Debug**